cristinavisentin/hackingdemo/README.md

 ```bash
 python -c 'import pty;pty.spawn("/bin/bash")'
 ```
-This command invokes a Bash shell using command line Python interpreter.
+This command invokes a Bash shell using the command line Python interpreter.

 The established shell is a reverse shell since the server side is on the attacker's machine, and it is the target side that initiates the connection to the attacker.